Tips for creating great tables

 Formatting documents

-Tables are a great way to help readers understand content quickly and easily.
+Using tables in documents is a great way to help readers understand content quickly and easily.
 You can use them to provide or compare data, to present complex information more simply, or to help abbreviate an overabundance of body copy.

 A good table should be like the shelves in a well-run bookshop – the contents are easy to scan and organised logically.
 A bad table is like the book section at an op shop – usually disorganised, illogical and possibly a turn-off.